Nursing (NURS)

 NURS 650B Capstone: Part B 2

-In this course, students will be challenged to generate innovative and evidence-informed strategies to address contemporary issues in nursing education and healthcare.
-Students will implement and disseminate the results of their culminating scholarly projects through written and verbal presentations using a variety of methods and technologies.
-Students will practice critical appraisal of the scholarly work presented.
+In this course, students will be challenged to generate innovative and evidence-based strategies to address contemporary issues in nursing education and healthcare.
+Students will complete implementation and dissemination of their culminating scholarly projects through written and oral presentations using a variety of teaching methods and technologies.
+Students will critically appraise the scholarly work presented.
+Students will complete the final 48 practicum hours of the program.
+(48 hours of practicum)

 NURS 690 Directed Study 1-3